nzqo/sensession/README.md

 MAC address `00:16:ea:12:34:56`.
 We provide a dedicated frame config `InterleavedIQFrameGroupConfig` to have alternating frames addressed to the iwl and the other cards.

+## Evaluation

+Our evaluation scripts can be found under `./evaluation`.
+They are to be run as modules within the environment where sensession is installed.